felixbuenemann/sidekiq-dejavu/README.md

 This is **ALPHA** quality code and doesn't yet have any specs, so make sure you test it well.
 Requires Sidekiq 3.0 or later.
 Compatibility with older versions could probably be added.

+## Known Bugs

+It's currently possible to have multiple workers from the same schedule running in parallel and all re-scheduling themselves.
+This is because jobs get re-scheduled if there is no existing schedule with the same name, but only the scheduled jobs queue is inspected.
+Depending on the intervals used it is possible that the job gets scheduled and run again before the other jobs can see the scheduled job, so they get re-scheduled as well.
+To avoid this bug don't schedule long running tasks at very short intervals or ensure uniqueness of running jobs using the sidekiq-unique-jobs gem.

 ## Installation

 Add this line to your application's Gemfile: